donchodonev/ASP.NET-MVC-Forum/README.md

 * Post comment deletion option shown only for comment author and admin
 * Post reporting

+* Admin area
+* Post report resolving and restoring (admin has the option to visit Post from the report card and/or view report text content and how much time has passed since it's creation)
+* Marking post report as resolved while marking the post itself as deleted automatically

 * Validation for all possible user input
 * User-friendly feedback with alert messages where needed